Category: Real Life Anecdotes

 Planetary alignments

 I wasn’t a believer.
 But the day dawned when the planetary alignments declared I had power to influence world peace.
-Had I but known earlier……As it was, my sphere of influence extended over the limited 1200 square feet of my own home.
+Had I but known earlier……As things were, my sphere of influence extended over the limited 1200 square feet of my own home.
 But I consoled myself—peace, like charity, must begin at home.
 Deeply impressed that…

 • The forgotten sole